Have a Question

 Is overnight parking available at the stations?

-Overnight parking is permitted in SunRail parking lots for SunRail passengers.
+Overnight parking is permitted in SunRail parking lots for SunRail passengers at some stations.
 The Florida Department of Transportation does not assume responsibility for damage to, or loss of, property that may occur in these lots at any time.
 Persons leaving their vehicles in SunRail parking lots do so at their own risk.

 Where can I find information about future stations?

 (12) Twelve stations were built during Phase 1, between DeBary and Sand Lake Road.
-An additional (5) five stations will be constructed during Phase 2, in DeLand in Volusia County, the Meadow Woods Station in Orange County, and three stations in Osceola County, including the Tupperware station, downtown Kissimmee and the Poinciana area.
+An additional (4) four stations were constructed during Phase 2, the Meadow Woods Station in Orange County, and three stations in Osceola County, including the Tupperware station, downtown Kissimmee and the Poinciana area.

 What amenities do the stations have?